-Chris Krebs, Former Director of the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA)
+Chris Krebs, Former Director for the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA)

 Security Automation for the Digital Journey

 Bringing the Unified Power of the Qualys Cloud Platform to Address Today’s Security Challenges

 Shailesh Athalye, Senior Vice President, Product Management, Qualys

 Analyst Keynote: Cybersecurity Trends: The Wake-Up Call That Was 2021